VinGarcia/jSpy/README.md

 [python-zen]: https://www.python.org/dev/peps/pep-0020/

-The jSpy language was created as a way to provide support to a new Speech Parser technique developed by VinGarcia originally called `Talkin`.
+The jSpy language was created as a way to provide support to a new Speech Parser tool developed by VinGarcia originally called `Talkin`.
 This Parser is built-in into the language and can be accessed by using the reserved word `matcher` (See the examples section).